 Master's degree programs in homeland security seem, at first glance, to be much the same as the bachelor's degree programs.
 There is a great deal of overlap, but the master's degree programs may also include research possibilities.
 Students may tailor most programs at this level to suit their special needs.
 Areas of specialization may include agricultural biosecurity, emergency preparedness, forensics and information security, infrastructure security, geospatial intelligence or public health preparedness.
 Since 2010, some programs have been curbed in state schools because of state budget problems.
 Many master's degrees in homeland security may be earned online.

 Most homeland security master's degree programs require the applicant to have a bachelor's degree, sometimes in a discipline related to homeland security.
 Required GPAs range from 2.85 to 3.00.
 Requirements may vary between specialties within one school.
 A master's degree is generally a 2 year program.

-There is a lot of overlap between bachelor's and master's degree program course requirements.
+There is significant overlap between bachelor's and master's degree program course requirements.
 Required core homeland security topics often include:

 - Programs and policies of the Homeland Security Administration